burlachenkok/exploring-python3/python_details.md

 * **numbers.
 Real (float).** This type represents machine-level double-precision floating point numbers.
 From Documentation: *"...there is no reason to complicate the language with two kinds of floating-point numbers..."* It's the design choice for a language.
 Of course, for people involved in scientific numerics, such a statement is deeply wrong and sometimes laughable only in the case of writing software that takes care of compute time and memory footprint.

-Documentation on thus subject: https://docs.python.org/3.13/reference/datamodel.html
+Documentation on this subject: https://docs.python.org/3.13/reference/datamodel.html

 ## Simple Statements